Updated: Feb 4

 As important as colors and images…actually, all of this is important, there is no hierarchy of importance here… anyway, TYPOGRAPHY!
 As a designer, I absolutely love typography.
 Fonts, typefaces, ligatures, x-heights, ascenders, and descenders all make me go weak at the knees.

 Your font has the ability to make your brand a knock-out.
-While the style of font you use may seem like small potatoes, it can make the difference in the perception of your future customers.
-This applies to the font choices within your logo and the text you use on other branded items such as your website, advertisements, flyers, etc.
+While the style of font you use may seem like small potatoes, it can make a difference in your future customers' perception.
+This applies to your logo's font choices and the text you use on other branded items such as your website, advertisements, flyers, etc.

 There are some wonderful, standard font pairings out there and a few general rules to follow.